552nd Air Control Wing: Air Defense Command warning and control

 The 552d Airborne Early Warning and Control Wing was activated on 8 July 1955 at McClellan Air Force Base, California, when it assumed command of the 963d and 964th Airborne Air Control Squadrons, which had been activated that March.
 The wing's third operational squadron, the 965th Airborne Early Warning and Control Squadron was activated the next month.
 The wing replaced the Airborne Early Warning and Control Wing, Provisional, which had been organized at McClellan on 1 January.

 Initially, the wing was assigned to the 8th Air Division, which also controlled the 551st Airborne Early Warning and Control Wing at Otis Air Force Base, Massachusetts, which performed the same mission off the Atlantic seaboard.
 In July 1957, Air Defense Command (ADC) inactivated the 8th Division and the wing was assigned to Western Air Defense Force.
 In July 1963, the 966th Airborne Early Warning and Control Squadron at McCoy Air Force Base, Florida was transferred from the 551st Wing.
 The 966th's mission was to provide expanded coverage off the Florida coastline, which included possible intrusions into American airspace from Cuba.
 This assignment continued with a brief interruption until the 966th was inactivated in December 1969.
-At the end of 1969, with the inactivation of the 551st Wing, the 552d assumed the responsibility for deploying EC-121s to Icerland.
+At the end of 1969, with the inactivation of the 551st Wing, the 552d assumed the responsibility for deploying EC-121s to Iceland.

 In 1962, the wing began to support Project Mercury, and in April 1963, it participated in the recovery of Faith 7, and astronaut Gordon Cooper.

 The wing deployed aircraft to Florida during the Cuban Missile Crisis and its aftermath.
 It maintained Detachment 1 in Southeast Asia during the Vietnam War between 1965 and 1970.
 Detachment 1 returned to Southeast Asia in 1971 to support Operation Linebacker and Operation Linebacker II operations.
 On 15 August 1973, Detachment 1 EC-121s flew their final combat mission, and on 1 June 1974, the EC-121 was permanently withdrawn from Southeast Asia.
 Between 1965 and 1973 the EC-121s flew 13,921 combat missions; more than 98,000 accident-free flying hours; assisted in the shoot-down of 25 MiGs; and supported the rescue of 80 downed flyers.
 No aircraft were lost.

 The wing's operational squadrons began to be reduced starting in 1969, and on 1 July 1974, with only a single flying squadron assigned, the Air Force redesignated the wing as the 552d Airborne Warning and Control Group.
 It was inactivated on 30 April 1976.